Quantum bounds and device-independent security with rank-one qubit measurements: Experimental implementation of 3-outcome POVM

 The model’s prediction is then obtained by calculating the correlations when ideal measurements are performed on the state in Eq.~\eqref{eq:exp_state}.
 The aim of this model is to provide a rough estimate of the achievable entropies by performing simple measurements on the state produced by the entangled source, without requiring the full construction of the experimental setup.
 While this model neglects measurement non-idealities, which a more refined model would account for, we show that its predictions are consistent with the observed values.

-We conducted 33 runs of the experiment, obtaining an average of \(99.0\%\) of the tilted CHSH value relative to its maximum quantum bound, with a standard deviation of \(0.6\%\).
+We collected data for 33 measurement configurations (distinct values of $\theta$) of the experiment, obtaining an average of \(99.0\%\) of the tilted CHSH value relative to its maximum quantum bound, with a standard deviation of \(0.6\%\).
 For the operator \(\mathcal{S}\), we measured an average value of \(0.94\) with a standard deviation of \(0.03\).
 All data are presented in Table \ref{tab:exp_results_appendix} in Appendix \ref{app:experiment}.
 The entropies estimated from the experimental data are shown as orange points in Fig. \ref{fig:exp_results}.
 By calculating the average noise contribution and its standard deviation through \eqref{eq:visibPC}, and by considering the state model \eqref{eq:exp_state}, we estimated the range of achievable entropy, which is shown as a light blue region in the figure.
 The dashed line inside this region represents the average noise case, i.e., $p = 0.007$ with a standard deviation of $0.004$, and $c = 0.01$ with a standard deviation of $0.01$.

 It is worth noting that the obtained von Neumann entropy is always higher than the corresponding min-entropy, as expected.
 However, the difference between the two changes as the tilting of the state deviates from the maximally entangled state.
 In the latter case ($\theta \approx \pi /2$), the ratio obtained between the experimentally von Neumann entropy and min-entropy is about 1.07, indicating that the two entropies are similar.
 However, as the state becomes increasingly tilted, this ratio grows significantly.
 In particular, we found a ratio of around 1.44 for $\theta \approx 0.26 \pi$ and 2.43 for $\theta \approx 0.76 \pi$.